-If your Florida notary application is approved by the State, the Governor’s Office will mail us your notary commission certificate.
+If your Florida notary application is approved, the Department of State will mail us your notary commission certificate.
 We will prepare any notary supplies that you ordered and mail both the notary commission certificate and your Florida notary supplies to the address that you provided on your order.
 Please ensure that the name on the stamp and the notary commission match before using your Florida notary stamp.
 If there are any discrepancies, please call our office.
 Make sure you sign documents using the same official signature that you chose on the oath of office page on the notary application.

 3- Denied Florida Notary Applications

 The Governor’s Office has the authority to deny notary applications for any reason.
-Denied Florida notary applications are not subject to review, but denied notary applicants can re-submit applications within a year from the date of initial rejection.
+Rejected notary applications are not subjected to subsequent reviews, and rejected applicants have to wait at least a year before reapplying.

 The Florida notary application form consists of four sections:

 The applicant is required to enter his or her legal name, social security number, date of birth, sex, race, residence address, place of employment, business address, home phone, business phone, Florida driver's license number or other state-issued ID, information about any previous notary commission, residency status, citizenship status, criminal record, and information about any professional licenses.

 All Florida notary applicants must take the following oath: